Yibiaoliao/Yibiaoliao/README.md

 - 👋 Hi, I’m @Yibiao John Liao
-- 👀 I’m interested in ...
+- 👀 I’m looking for an entry-level job in cybersecurity or software engineering
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Python and enhance my skills in Java and SQL.
-- 💞️ I’m looking to collaborate on anything..
+- 💞️ I’m currently collaborating a mini game with my partners
 - 📫 How to reach me :Yibiaoliao210@gmail.com

 <!---